Skip to content

 baseline-website.png

 Let’s showcase the capabilities of @tanstack/react-router by creating a new type-safe route.
-To do this, simply create an empty file at the following location: packages/game-ui/src/routes/game/index.tsx.
+To do this, create an empty file at the following location: packages/game-ui/src/routes/game/index.tsx.
 You will notice the file is immediately updated.

 import { createFileRoute } from '@tanstack/react-router'